 You can use your foreign driver’s license for up to a year in the UK, if it’s not in English, its best to get an international permit.
 Along with that, you would need a proof of ownership or rental agreement of your vehicle as well as any other insurance documents.
 You can read more about the specificities of driving in UK, such as knowing about the road rules here.

-The average yearly maintenance for a car in the UK is £ 441.
+The average yearly maintenance and servicing costs for a car in the UK is £273 as of 2021.